Jackknife Position

 What is the jackknife position?

-What is the jackknife position used for?
+What is the purpose of the jackknife position?

 What are the most important facts to know about the jackknife position?